HomeChecklists › Social Impact

 Phase 2 — Cost structure stress-testing: the simulation most discover too late

-How banks and development agencies can require this checklist as an eligibility condition
+How banks and development agencies can require this checklist as an eligibility condition?

 Why restaurant mortality is an SDG 8 and SDG 9 indicator, not just a sector statistic?

-SATE Institute recommends that development banking programs integrate this checklist into their sectoral monitoring and evaluation (M&E) frameworks, not as an optional technical annex.
-The reason is scale: a portfolio of 500 restaurants instrumented with these 12 items generates comparable data series across countries, something no isolated case study can offer a production ministry or a regional guarantee fund designing public policy for the sector.
-Territorial prefeasibility: a unit that validates demand by georeferenced corridor before signing a lease reduces its early-closure probability by 33 percentage points versus one that decides on owner intuition.
-Cost structure stress-testing: simulating break-even under three input inflation scenarios (5%, 12%, 20%) lets you anticipate how long a price shock takes to break the operation, instead of discovering it in next quarter's income statement.
+And yet when a local economic development agency or a multilateral bank measures gastronomic business mortality without these 12 indicators, it's reporting a symptom (the closure) while leaving out the structural cause: the absence of verifiable financial evidence.
+SATE Institute recommends that development banking programs fold this checklist into their sectoral monitoring and evaluation frameworks, not park it as an optional technical annex.
+The reason is scale.
+A portfolio of 500 restaurants instrumented with these 12 items generates comparable data series across countries, something no isolated case study can offer a production ministry or a regional guarantee fund that designs public policy for the sector.
+Territorial prefeasibility: validating demand by georeferenced corridor before signing the lease cuts early-closure probability by 33 percentage points, versus choosing a location on owner intuition.

 The 4 Differences That Determine Survival